Work Experience

 We do hold a small bank of placements for those who do not find their own, but we cannot guarantee that this would match your career choice.
 If you need additional support please contact Mrs Ross or Miss Flint.

-Arranging a Work Experience Placment with Unifrog
+Arranging a Work Experience Placement with Unifrog

 We will be using Unifrog to manage all Work Experience placements.
 The following are useful guides on how to complete the on-line forms.